LIV Golf 'force that is not going away' - Mickelson

 Play gets under way on the 18th hole at the course in Doral, known as the 'Blue Monster', on Friday with 12 four-man teams chasing a $16m (£13.7m) first-place prize.

-The format and teams, such as the 4 Aces, Iron Heads and Cleeks, are currently unknown.
+For each head-to-head team match-up, three matches will take place: two singles contests and one alternate-shot (foursomes) match.

+All 32 players will compete simultaneously in a shotgun start and matches will be played until a winner is determined.
+Each match winner receives one point, and the first team to earn two points will advance to Saturday's semi-finals.

-However they will be captained by familiar major winners like Dustin Johnson, Mickelson, Cameron Smith, Brooks Koepka, Sergio Garcia and Bryson DeChambeau.
+Teams are captained by familiar major winners such as Dustin Johnson, Mickelson, Cameron Smith, Brooks Koepka, Sergio Garcia and Bryson DeChambeau.

 "We've never had a team event like this in professional golf," said Mickelson.